icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

 ## Request features

 It is common for the invokers in an invocation pipeline to transmit information to each other during an invocation.
-For example, the Retry interceptor needs to communicate with the ConnectionCache to make sure the ConnectionCache does not keep retrying with the same server address.
+For example, the retry interceptor needs to communicate with the connection cache to make sure the connection cache does not keep retrying with the same server address.
 These invokers get and set request features (C# link) to communicate with each other.